assaydepot/trialinsights_api_v1/api.md

 * **Success Response:**

-The successful response includes either the JSON or formatted HTML string.
+The successful response is a JSON object.
+The object includes either the JSON or formatted HTML string as requested.
 The `recordsTotal` is the number of trials found _before_ any subsequent filters are applied. `recordsFiltered` is the number of remaining trials _after_ filtering. `sitesAvailable` are the number of trial-site pairs since a given trial can have zero or more sites connected to it.

 The geographic sort is applied _after_ all filters are applied.
 The response includes trials that are found within 200 miles (350kM) of the reference location specified.